AdobeDocs/experience-manager-65.sv-SE/help/sites-developing/spa-implementing-react-component.md

 ---
 title: Implementera en React Component for SPA
-seo-title: Implementera en React Component for SPA
+seo-title: Implementing a React Component for SPA
 description: I den här artikeln visas ett exempel på hur du anpassar en enkel, befintlig React-komponent så att den fungerar med AEM SPA Editor.
-seo-description: I den här artikeln visas ett exempel på hur du anpassar en enkel, befintlig React-komponent så att den fungerar med AEM SPA Editor.
+seo-description: This article presents an example of how to adapt a simple, existing React component to work with the AEM SPA Editor.
 uuid: ae6a0a6f-0c3c-4820-9b58-c2a85a9f5291
 contentOwner: bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES